Fax machines have been on technology’s endangered species list for at least a decade.

 3. It makes filing and archiving information more efficient.
 Is the information for your customers and accounts spread out over several places, with some stored in databases and others squirreled away in paper filing cabinets?
 Taking faxes digital can help alleviate some of this clutter, by allowing your team to associate them with existing electronic records.
 Many e-faxing services are integrated with leading cloud storage providers (such as Dropbox, SkyDrive, Google Drive, or Box), so you can send, receive, or manage faxes directly within them.
 Two services that make integration a priority are HelloFax ($9.99 per month for up to 300 pages) and UFAX ($12.95 for up to 1,000 inbound and 500 outbound pages).

 4. It reduces paper waste.
 The reams of paper needed to support sending and receiving hard-copy faxes can add up quickly.
 Going digital can help cut back on the cost of keeping those machines replenished, and it can become a positive environmental message for your company.
+Try using a free online invoice maker to see how much paper waste you will save just in your invoicing practices.

 5. It can decrease equipment and maintenance costs.
 If you’re worried about the monthly subscription costs of an electronic service (many options start around $10 per month), you should weigh those fees against equipment maintenance for a physical fax machine, the ink and toner for printouts, and a dedicated phone connection to support it.
 The savings from going electronic can add up quickly.